From the short film I Miss Seeing Your Face Up-Close (2020)

 If you’re reading this, I expect you might be looking for a life in review, which you can read below.
 These days, however, what’s most important is where I am now and where I’m going.

 I increasingly enjoy self-expression through writing, film, and music, composing songs, recording, and singing.
+I've just been invited to release my first song on 7" vinyl by a German record label and, spurred on by this, I'm working on an album, for release in 2021.
 Motivated by the exciting possibilities afforded by the transformative energy of new human connections, I travel and visit friends in Europe and the USA, making music videos and experimental films along the way.

 This year, I have been restoring my 27-year-old VW campervan, named Eva, having taught myself to weld and repair rusty bodywork, diagnose faults and effect mechanical and electrical repairs.
 I hope to travel in Eva soon, first across Europe and later, perhaps, onto Asia and India.
 I’d like to move away from the city and be closer to the natural world, where I can live more sustainably, growing my own food, generating electricity from solar, wind, or water sources, and in a dwelling of my own design and construction.
 I like to live with little clutter – with only essential items.
 I want to bring to bear all the skills I have garnered to live in a more considered way.
 Someone recently remarked that I am a “force to be wrestled to the ground” and although I’m certain they meant it metaphorically, I’m willing to try that, too, with the right opponent.
 It might be fun.